fm16191/spotify-recorder/README.md

 ## Recommended pulseaudio setup
+- Edit the `/etc/pulse/pulse.pa` file
+  - Look for the `load-module module-udev-detect` line and comment it.
-- In `/etc/pulse` edit the `default.pa` file and uncomment the `load-module module-udev-detect`, and change it for `load-module module-udev-detect tsched=0`
+  - Add the `load-module module-udev-detect tsched=0` line below

    This would greatly improve the sink latency for recording

+- Edit the `/etc/pulse/daemon.conf` file
-- In `/etc/pulse` edit the `daemon.conf` file and add `avoir-resampling = true`
+  - Add `avoir-resampling = true`
-If you still getting audio crackling, you can overwrite the defaults for `default-fragments = 2` and `default-fragment-size-msec = 10`
+   - If you still getting audio crackling, you can overwrite the defaults for `default-fragments = 2` and `default-fragment-size-msec = 10`

-## Dependances :
-`Python 3+` with `python-dotenv` and `spotipy` modules.

-`jq, mp3splt, ffmpeg`

 ## Known issues :

+> Please first refer to the "Recommended Spotify setup" and "Recommended pulseaudio setup" tabs.

-*Due to Pulseaudio sink latency, after a while, audio might start to overwrite itself, resulting in an awful output.* **Solution** -> restart Spotify
+- Due to Pulseaudio sink latency, after a while, audio might start to overwrite itself, resulting in an awful output.
+   **Solution** : restart Spotify

+## *Why record from Spotify instead of downloading the song from YouTube ?*

+1. > Spotify has much better sound quality than YouTube, and the recording hardly affects the quality from what I tested, as long as you follow the "Recommended configuration for Spotify" section.
+   >
+   > For your information, YouTube's audio quality is capped at 128kbps, while Spotify's audio quality defaults to 160kbps, up to 320kbps for premium accounts.
+   >
+   > In addition, YouTube normalizes the audio to further reduce storage, as soon as it is uploaded, an option that can be disabled on Spotify
+   >
+   > (But how much is it a difference ? *Unless you don't care much about audio quality, the difference is pretty noticeable.
+I'll post some experiments I've done to illustrate the difference sometime.*)
+2. > Some music has an intro on YouTube, which would require post processing to remove it, which is not the case on Spotify
+3. > Sometimes the music you're looking for is just not available on YouTube :)